sumukhmlohit/EduApp-JAVA/README.md

 ### A web app for students and teachers for uploading downloading pdfs through their login
 ### Also gives the option to take quizzes.
 ### merging of pdf's and splitting of PDFs can also be done
-### Authenatication for account has been provided.
+### Authentication for account has been provided.
 There is also an option for users to update their passwords.

 Team members: